 Dinakdakan is an appetizer dish that originated from the Ilocos Region, in the Philippines.
-This interesting dish is made-up of boiled and grilled pig parts – in which ears, liver, and face (mascara) are the most commonly used; other parts such as stomach and intestines can also be utilized.
-It looks like sisig except that the ingredients in this recipe is not finely chopped.
+This interesting dish is made-up of boiled and grilled pig parts, in which ears, liver, and face or mascara are the most commonly used.
+Stomach and intestines can be utilized.
+It looks like sisig except that the ingredients in this recipe are not finely chopped.

-The authentic dinakdakan recipe makes use of pig brain.
+The authentic dinakdakan recipe makes use of pig’s brain.
 This ingredient helps give the dish a thick and sticky texture.
 We won’t be daring in this recipe feature because I had a hard time sourcing for pig brain here in the Northern Suburbs of Chicago, so we’ll use an alternative ingredient which is mayonnaise.
-This dinakdakan recipe might not be the authentic version, but it will surely taste great.
+This dinakdakan recipe tastes great.

-When preparing dinakdakan, it is important to focus on the texture of the pig parts.
-Make sure that each ingredient comes out really tender after you boiling; you do not want your dish to be tough and hard to chew.
-It is also recommended that you grill the ears and face to a point where it gets a bit crispy.
+It is important to make sure that each ingredient comes out tender after boiling.
+You do not want your dish to be tough and hard to chew.
+Grilling the meat is important.
+Your dish will have a better texture.
 This will make it more enjoyable to eat.

-The other ingredients for this dinakdakan recipe just need to be added and mixed.
-Add more chili to make your dish spicy – only if you prefer it that way.
+Other ingredients for this dinakdakan recipe can simply be added and mixed.
+This means to literally add into the bowl and toss untill well blended.
+Add more chili to make your dish spicy.
 Note that I had garlic powder as an optional ingredient.
-I think that adding garlic powder makes dinakdakan more flavorful though.
+I think that adding garlic powder makes dinakdakan more flavorful.

 Try this Dinakdakan Recipe.
 Cheers!